$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: symmetry-protected surface topology and helical hinge states

 In this section we will show that the surface $\Z_{2}$ invariant of the TR-symmetric spin-Hopf insulator can be stabilized if we impose an additional particle-hole times spatial inversion symmetry in each spin sector: $\mathcal{C}^{\prime}c_{\bm{R},i,s}\mathcal{C}^{\prime-1}=\epsilon_{ij}c_{-\bm{R},j,s}^{\dag}$, where $i,j$ label the orbital degrees of freedom, $s$ labels the spin, $c_{\bm{R},i,s}^{\dag}$ creates an electron at $\bm{R}$, and $\epsilon_{ij}$ is the two-dimensional Levi-Civita tensor.
 Note that this symmetry is a spin-doubled version of that discussed in Ref.~\onlinecite{zhu2020quantized}, and is related to a symmetry used in Ref.~\onlinecite{Liu2017symmetry} to extend the Hopf insulator to multiple bands.
 For simplicity we shorten the name of the symmetry to $\mathcal{C}^{\prime}$ symmetry in the following.
 The $\mathcal{C}^{\prime}$ symmetry of the second-quantized Hamiltonian constrains the first-quantized Bloch Hamiltonian to obey an anti-symmetry: \e{\mathbbm{1}\sigma_{y}H^{\star}_{sh}(\bm{k})\mathbbm{1}\sigma_{y}=-H_{sh}(\bm{k}), } where $^{\star}$ is the complex conjugate.

-With this definition, let us demonstrate that the $\mathcal{C}^{\prime}$ symmetry can stabilize the surface $\Z_{2}$ invariant, i.e., any continuous deformations that preserve the symmetries and bulk energy gap \emph{cannot} change the surface $\Z_{2}$ invariant \footnote{Note that the particle-hole symmetry is broken by the adiabatic interpolation (see the Appendix~\ref{app:adiabaticpath}) from the model Hamiltonian in \q{eq:spinhopf} to a trivial Hamiltonian, owing to a Hamiltonian term $tz_{1}\tau_{y}\sigma_{x}$ that is introduced in the interpolation. }.
+With this definition, let us demonstrate that the $\mathcal{C}^{\prime}$ symmetry can stabilize the surface $\Z_{2}$ invariant, i.e., any continuous deformations that preserve the symmetries and bulk energy gap \emph{cannot} change the surface $\Z_{2}$ invariant.
+Note that the particle-hole symmetry is broken by the adiabatic interpolation (see the Appendix~\ref{app:adiabaticpath}) from the model Hamiltonian in \q{eq:spinhopf} to a trivial Hamiltonian, owing to a Hamiltonian term $tz_{1}\tau_{y}\sigma_{x}$ that is introduced in the interpolation.
 We note that the explicit interpolation we used in the previous section violates $\mathcal{C}^{\prime}$-symmetry so it is no longer valid.
 Instead of proving directly that no such interpolation can exist in the presence of $\mathcal{C}^{\prime}$ symmetry, we will take a different approach below to prove the stability of the spin Hopf phase protected by the addition of $\mathcal{C}^{\prime}$.

-Our intuition about the nature of the stability comes from the fact that if a $\Z_2$ Kane-Mele quantum is pumped from the bottom facet to the top through the bulk \textit{occupied} Bloch-Wannier bands, the $\mathcal{C}^{\prime}$ symmetry enforces that a $\Z_2$ Kane-Mele quantum will also be pumped from top to bottom through the bulk \textit{unoccupied} Bloch-Wannier bands, and hence the processes would cancel each other.
+Our intuition about the nature of the stability comes from the fact that in a slab that is finite along $z$ direction and thus has top and bottom surface facet, if a $\Z_2$ Kane-Mele quantum is pumped from the bottom facet to the top through the bulk \textit{occupied} Bloch-Wannier bands, the $\mathcal{C}^{\prime}$ symmetry enforces that a $\Z_2$ Kane-Mele quantum will also be pumped from top to bottom through the bulk \textit{unoccupied} Bloch-Wannier bands, and hence the processes would cancel each other.
 Without loss of generality, let us illustrate this idea in a spin-Hopf insulator with $z$-direction open, and both $x,y$-directions periodic.

 The $\mathcal{C}^{\prime}$ symmetry will enforce